The Learning Professional

 Because we strive for high-quality writing, your article is likely to undergo substantial editing, including some rewriting and reorganizing.
 Remember that this is a normal part of the editing process for any publication with high standards.
 Don't be startled or upset that an editor is changing your article.
 The editor's goal is to produce the most readable and interesting article possible for the magazine's targeted audience.
 Your help and understanding in this process is greatly appreciated.

 You will receive an edited version to review, correct, and approve.
 Typically, you will be asked to return the article within several days.

 When you receive this final edited version, you also will receive a copyright form.
 Signing that form gives Learning Forward permission to print your article in The Learning Professional

 , to post it on our web site, and to use it for other electronic purposes.

 What about photographs?

-The JSD encourages writers to submit appropriate photographs to illustrate their articles.
+The Learning Professional encourages writers to submit appropriate photographs to illustrate their articles.
 We prefer black and white glossy prints or high-resolution JPGs.
 Do not send actual photos until you have been notified that your article has been accepted for publication.
 You may, however, submit with your manuscript photocopies of available photographs for review.